zupzup/blog/eth-prepaid-transaction/post.md

 log.Fatal(http.ListenAndServe(":8080", r))
 ```

 The only route we add here is `createAgreementHandler`.
 You might argue that it would have been perfectly ok to just use the go standard lib for this webserver and you would be totally right.
-The truth is, I thought this PoC would be more complex when I started out and I overprepared. ;)
+The truth is, I thought this PoC would be more complex when I started out and I over prepared. ;)

-Ok, so the `POST` handler at `/agreement` is the only interaction between the Server and the User, so this is where all the magic happens.
+The `POST` handler at `/agreement` is the only interaction between the Server and the User, so this is where all the magic happens.
 Let's go over it step-by-step:

 ```go
 // Agreement is an agreement